KhartesViewer/scroll2zarr/README.md

     A second
-    option is 'nearest', which simply selects the value of one of the high-resolution voxels and assigns it to the lower-resolution.
+    option is 'nearest', which simply selects the value of one of the high-resolution voxels and assigns it to the lower-resolution one.
     This tends to create rather jittery looking images.

     The third option is 'gaussian', which uses a Gaussian weighing